BeshoyFD/health-eye/README.md

 >> response in json objects

-if there is a error like invalid email / invalid password or any kind of errors
+if there is a error like incorrect email , password or any kind of errors

     {sign_in : {error : ErrorMsg}} // ErrorMsg is the responsed error message

-sign up success and new inserted in database , response is
+sign in success and new inserted in database , response is

     {sign_in: {success: { cid: CustomerID , PhoneState : State , EmailState : State}}}

   CustomerID : is the customer id, PhoneState : is the state of phone confirmation , EmailState is the email confirmation State : if 0 = not confirmed else 1 = confirmed

 ****************************************************************************************************